 When Does An Apprenticeship Start?

-The customer service apprenticeship can be started at any time of year on a roll-on and roll-off basis.
+The food and beverage service apprenticeship can be started at any time of year on a roll-on and roll-off basis.

 How Often Will Remit Visit The Workplace?

 Each Apprenticeship varies, however it typically involves a visit once every 4 to 8 weeks.

 Your Apprentice will be allocated a dedicated assessor for the duration of their Apprenticeship programme.
 This is the person who will complete assessments, teaching and learning with them.
 They will also be on hand should you or the apprentice have any queries or concerns about the programme.

 What Additional Support Will The Apprentice Receive?

 If your Apprentice requires any additional support in completing their qualification, they will be allocated a dedicated learning support coach.
 This person will support them throughout the programme to ensure qualification achievement and can include support with learning difficulties, disabilities or social requirements.